foolishimp/c4h_projects/docs/design_docs/c4h_api_doc_v1.md

 ### Jobs vs. Workflows

-The Jobs API is the recommended interface, providing a more structured configuration model with clear separation of concerns:
+The Jobs API is the current standard interface, providing a structured configuration model with clear separation of concerns:
 - **Workorder**: Contains project and intent information
 - **Team**: Contains LLM and orchestration configuration
 - **Runtime**: Contains runtime settings and environment config